Leja Leja Re: Shreya Ghoshal version

 The song was featured on MTV Unplugged.
 It has been viewed more than 90 million times on YouTube as of 1 July 2020.

 Dhvani Bhanushali version

 The song was rerecorded in 2018 by Tanishk Bagchi and sung by Dhvani Bhanushali.

 Music video

 The music video was released on YouTube by T-Series and went viral, making Dhvani an established young singer in the music industry.
-As of May 2021, it has 793 million views.
+As of August 2023, it has over 955 million views.

 Reception

 "Leja Re" has become widely popular in India with its presence in North Indian marriages.